OctoPrint/OctoPrint/docs/jsclientlib/base.rst

    :param string url: The URL to ``POST`` the command to
    :param string command: The command to issue
    :param object payload: Additional payload data for the command
-   :param object opts: Addtional options for the request
+   :param object opts: Additional options for the request
    :returns Promise: A `jQuery Promise <http://api.jquery.com/Types/#Promise>`_ for the request's response

 .. js:function:: OctoPrint.getSimpleApiUrl(plugin)